cesar-douady/open-lmake/doc/src/rules.md

 Default value is 0 if inheriting from `lmake.Rule`, else `+inf`.

 This attribute is used to order matching priority.
-Rules with higher priorities are tried first and if none of them are applicable, rules with lower priorities are then tried (cf [rule selection](rule_selection.html)).
+Rules with higher priorities are tried first and if none of them are applicable, rules with lower priorities are then tried (cf. [rule selection](rule_selection.html)).

 ### `stems`